seinecle/blog/_posts/2022-02-19-java-concurrency-with-http-client-asynch.md

 			String body = resp.body();

 			// the task returns a JSON Object, for convenience of handling

+			// as you see below, it is very easy and convenient to define operations
+			// on the body (here, a String) returned by each concurrent task

 			JsonReader jsonReader = Json.createReader(new StringReader(body));
 			JsonObject jsonObject = jsonReader.readObject();